vipinkarthikeyan/cost-sensitive-policy/readme.md

 ## Why the LLM matters

-A major part of the project is that we do not hand-code the mapping from language to object probabilities.
+A major part of the project is that I do not hand-code the mapping from language to object probabilities.

-Instead, we use a language model to estimate:
+Instead, I use a language model to estimate:

 $$
 b(g) \approx P(g \mid instruction, G)